Landlords and Credit Reports

 - Even if the information in the report plays only a small part in the overall decision, the applicant still must be notified.

 Sometimes a landlord's decision not to rent is based on information from a source other than a consumer reporting agency.
-In such cases, the law does not clearly say if notice has to be given to you.
+In such cases, the law does not clearly say if notice must be given to you.

 - Should a landlord refuse to rent to you and not say why, you may want to ask for the reason.